Background pattern

 The other components are: Macrogol 600, potassium hydroxide, anhydrous colloidal silica, purified water, gelatin, and sorbitol (E-420).

-Soft, transparent gelatin capsules, oval in shape, and having a smooth and regular appearance.
+Transparent soft gelatin capsules, oval in shape, with a smooth and regular appearance.

-It is presented in packaging containing 10 or 20 soft capsules in an aluminum/PVC + PVDC blister.
+It is presented in packaging that contains 10 or 20 soft capsules in an Aluminum/PVC + PVDC blister pack.

 Teva Pharma, S.L.U.